 According to SEC filings, The Parking REIT, Inc. withdrew its registration statement that was filed on October 5, 2018.

 The company originally filed a preliminary prospectus with the SEC to raise up to $100 million in an initial public offering, but said that it “believes the withdrawal to be consistent with the public interest and the protection of investors.”

 The REIT reportedly planned to use proceeds from the IPO to repay approximately $9.1 million in debt, and for general corporate and working capital purposes.

-The Parking REIT Fails to file Financial Reports
+The Parking REIT Failed to file Financial Reports

 In April 3, 2018, The Parking REIT was unable to file its annual report for the year ended December 31, 2017 due to an internal investigation arising from the audit committee’s receipt of allegations from an employee of MVP Realty Advisors, LLC (the external advisor to the Parking REIT), about possible wrongdoing by the Parking REIT’s chairman and chief executive officer.